Composite-Operator Scaling on Triadic Hypergraphs: Formation Transitions in Multi-Agent Architectures with Three-Body Coupling: Reduction to the Triadic Ising Model

 \subsection{Dynamic topology reduces to all-to-all in the thermodynamic limit}

-In COGENT$^{\textbf{3}}$ the active triad set $E^{(3)}(t)$ evolves dynamically.
+In COGENT$^{\textbf{3}}$~the active triad set $E^{(3)}(t)$ evolves dynamically.
 Let $\rho_N$ denote the mean fraction of agent triples forming active triads.
-The minimal condition for a non-trivial thermodynamic formation transition is $\rho_N\to\rho>0$ as $N\to\infty$, so that each agent participates in $\sim\rho N^2$ triads.
+We assume the extensivity condition $\rho_N \to \rho > 0$ as $N \to \infty$, so that each agent participates in $\sim \rho N^2$ triads.
+This is the hypergraph analogue of the requirement that coordination number diverge with system size in standard mean-field models.
+If $\rho_N \to 0$, the effective connectivity grows sub-extensively, the mean-field self-consistency equation ceases to hold, and no sharp thermodynamic transition occurs.
+The condition is a regularity assumption on the operating regime, and all results in this section hold conditionally on it.

 Under this condition, the effective field on agent $i$ from $H_{\mathrm{group}}$ in the mean-field approximation is

 a sum of $n = 2K_i$ spin values, where $K_i = |\{\tau \ni i : \tau \in E^{(3)}\}| \approx \rho N^2/2$ is the number of active triads containing agent $i$.
 Writing $\phi_j = m + \delta_j$ with $\mathbb{E}[\delta_j]=0$ and $\delta_j \in [-(1+m),\, 1-m] \subset [-2,2]$, the mean of $h_i^{\mathrm{eff}}$ is $\rho\Jeff m$ and its fluctuation is $\Delta_i \equiv h_i^{\mathrm{eff}} - \rho\Jeff m = (\Jeff/N^2)\sum_\ell\delta_{j_\ell}$.